 A Director at Chesapeake Energy (CHKAQ) is Selling Shares

-Yesterday, a Director at Chesapeake Energy (CHKAQ), Brad R. Martin, sold shares of CHKAQ for $26.18K.
+Yesterday, a Director at Chesapeake Energy (CHKAQ), Thomas L. Ryan, sold shares of CHKAQ for $23.12K.

-This is Martin’s first Sell trade following 10 Buy transactions.
-In addition to Brad R. Martin, one other CHKAQ executive reported Sell trades in the last month.
+This is Ryan’s first Sell trade following 14 Buy transactions.
+In addition to Thomas L. Ryan, 2 other CHKAQ executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>